 According to the 2010 U.S. census, 5.2 million individuals identify as American Indians and Alaska Natives (or AI/AN).
-However, nearly one in five American Indians and Alaska Natives do not have health insurance.
-Financial and geographic barriers to adequate healthcare continue to affect the staggering difference of uninsured tribal members.
+Unfortunately, nearly one in five American Indians and Alaska Natives do not have health insurance; that’s twice the national uninsurance rate.
+Unfortunately, financial and geographic barriers to adequate healthcare continue to impact tribal populations.

-Members of the 573 federally-recognized tribes have unique benefits when it comes to health insurance coverage.
-Affordable Care Act plans (also called Obamacare) and Medicaid have addressed some of the limitations in the healthcare system for AI/AN individuals by extending protections to this population.
-The Indian Health Service also provides care that fits the needs of tribal members’ communities.
+But help is available if you know where to look.
+Members of the 573 federally-recognized tribes have access to unique health insurance benefits.
+For example, Affordable Care Act plans (ACA, also called Obamacare) and Medicaid have extended protections to AI/AN communities.
+The Indian Health Service also provides tribal care.

 Health Insurance Protections for American Indians and Alaska Natives

-- You can enroll in health insurance at any time of the year – others have to wait until November.
-Forget about having to wait for the Open Enrollment Period or qualifying for a Special Enrollment Period to join an Affordable Care Act plan.
+- As a tribal member, you can enroll in health insurance at any time of the year, whereas nearly everyone else has to wait until the November-December enrollment period.
+Forget about having to wait for that Open Enrollment Period or qualifying for a Special Enrollment Period to join an Affordable Care Act plan.
 You can also change plans once a month.

 - You won’t have to pay out-of-pocket costs if you have coverage from Indian health programs.
-Out-of-pocket costs include deductibles, coinsurance, and copayments.
+That means no out-of-pocket costs for deductibles, coinsurance, and copayments.

-- You can still use services from the Indian Health Service or other Indian health programs even if you enrolled in a private health plan.
-You can also access medical benefits from your private plan, including essential health benefits.
+- You can still use services from the Indian Health Service or other Indian health programs even if you are enrolled in a private health plan.
+You can also access medical benefits from your private plan, including the 10 essential health benefits.

 Medicaid Protections for American Indians and Alaska Natives